-Of course, HDHPs have higher deductibles and copays, but not always by much.
-I assume $950, or 50% of the difference in premiums, covers out-of-pocket costs due to higher cost-share.
-My assumptions also consider no employer health savings account (HSA) contributions, which average $1,000 per year according to Kaiser.
+Of course, HDHPs have higher deductibles and copays, but for most people most of the time, not by much.
+Assume $950, or 50% of the difference in premiums, covers out-of-pocket costs due to higher cost-share.
+This also ignores the employer health savings account (HSA) contributions, which average $1,000 per year according to Kaiser.

 - Even with higher cost-sharing, the bronze plans show total savings of 2%, or $600, assuming a family hits their out-of-pocket maximum, something only 5% of those with single coverage due in a typical plan.

 Opportunity costs can be the mightiest of costs but also the most subtle; their full weight is rarely felt at any given moment.
-Being over-insured can be detrimental, especially toward our future self.
+Being over-insured can be detrimental, especially toward our future selves.
 Insurance is meant to bring peace of mind and protect against ruin.
 We shouldn’t ask for more.

 Disclosure: author has non-ACA coverage with a $5,000 deductible and no relationships or consulting agreements with any of the groups mentioned.